apple1417/blcmm-parsing/Readme.md

   multiple or no tags on a single line are considered undefined behaviour.
 - After the closing root tag, the file contains arbitrary commands, which should all be removed or converted into XML comments.
+- BLCMM files always use the default system encoding (i.e. CP1252 on Western Europe Windows, generally UTF-8 on Linux).
+The code points must be preserved, however switching encoding is allowed (as long as the rest of the implementation recognises this).

 Additionally, the handling of any situations which cause BLCMM to fail loading a file may also be considered undefined behaviour (though in most cases there will be one obvious way to handle them).